 There are many available retrofit options that allow for improved optical design and the potential use of controls or communications.
 In some cases, LED lamps can be installed as direct replacements for incandescent lamps with virtually no additional labor costs above a typical lamp replacement.
 For fluorescent lamps, tubular LEDs (TLEDs) may be an alternative.
 Although TLEDs may have lower upfront costs, they may also have greater lifetime costs because certain TLEDs operate on fluorescent ballasts and in time, those ballasts will fail requiring a replacement.

 Retrofit kits have the advantage of allowing retailers to achieve energy savings while still managing the depreciation of the larger capital investment in the original fixture.
+Success Stories

 The Interior Lighting Campaign (ILC), part of the U.S. Department of Energy’s Better Buildings Initiative, is designed to help facility owners and managers take advantage of savings opportunities from high efficiency interior lighting solutions.
 It provides resources for businesses, including technical lighting specifications, case studies, utility incentive lists, and educational webinars to help building owners make sound lighting decisions.

 The ILC had an initial, aggressive goal to support the upgrade or installation of 1 million high-efficiency troffer lights, which could achieve annual cost savings of close to $20.6 million and energy savings of 200 million kWh, the equivalent of the annual electricity use in 18,500 homes.
 Going forward, the ILC may build on this success and expand beyond just troffers to other include other luminaire types.